NanoNero1/revolve2-multi/README.md

 <img  align="right" width="150" height="150"  src="/docs/source/logo.png">

 # Revolve2-Multi
-Welcome to the Revolve2-Multi Tutorial, it goes along with Dimitri Kachler's thesis, "Predator-Prey Dyanimcs in an Open-Ended Environment".
+Welcome to the Revolve2-Multi Tutorial, it goes along with Dimitri Kachler's thesis, "Predator-Prey Dynamics in an Open-Ended Environment".
 This readme will guide you along the steps to be able to recreate the experiments found in the paper.

+#### 0. The main folder where our code for the experiment is found at:

+/revolve2-multi/examples/sanity3P/

+The main files to look at are:

+optimize.py

+optimizer.py

+genotype.py

 #### 1. First you want to create a virtual environment with Python version 3.8 as the primary Python distribution.
 Then you want to create a virtual environment to serve as a capsule for all the libraries: